PubInv/ATX-Preemie/incubator/STORIES.md

 The first doll I used has a bean-bag body.
 If you heat the back side, it takes a very long time for the front side to get warm.
 We must replace this with water, or a gel, which better simulates human flesh both in heat capacity and heat conductance.

-## May 6th

-I had everything working on the breadboard.
-At great pain, I soldered it all together to make it more sturdy, and I was never able to get it to work.
-At first, I wired the MOSFET in backwards.
-Then I carefully desoldered, and soldered it back in --- AGAIN incorrectly.
-I must be really slipping.
-But it still didn't work.
-Then I desoldered THAT, and tried a fresh MOSFET.
-That did NOT appear to switch current to the load, though it converted 5 amps to heat inside the MOSFET!
-I assume it is damaged, I couldn't find any problem with the solder joints.
-I have ordered more MOSFETS but am not considering building a physical-relay based solution -- a relay came with my ARDX.
-Once again I will breadboard it first, then see if I can solder it together --- I don't want to go the Mini Make Faire with a breadboard solution.

 # Extra Credit